-FIGURE 2.
-DECISION LOGIC-INITIAL INSPECTIONS AND RECORDS REVIEW DUE DATE a.
+FIGURE 1.
+DECISION LOGIC-APPLICABILITY OF INSPECTIONS AND RECORDS REVIEW a.
 General Information About Inspections and Records Reviews.
 An airplane's inspection and records review should be carried out during an airplane's heavy maintenance check.
 A heavy maintenance check is a "C" check or segment thereof, a "D" check or segment thereof, or other scheduled maintenance visit where structural inspections are accomplished.
 Air carriers should schedule their inspections and records reviews early and provide their PMI with advance-planning schedules for their airplanes' heavy maintenance checks.
 PMIs should work closely with their air carrier to address any issues that may delay an airplane's inspection and records review or prevent the airplane from returning to service as scheduled.
-The CHDO may also get help from geographically assigned ASIs to assist in performing these inspections and reviews.
-The inspections and records reviews may be conducted by an ASI, DAR, or ODA.
-In addition, an airplane's inspection and records review may take place in different locations and be accomplished by different inspectors/designees.
+The CMO may also get help from responsible ASIs to assist in performing these inspections and reviews.
+The inspections and records review may take place in different locations and be accomplished by different inspectors/designees.